nicholasnooney-com/nn/_pages/about.md

 ---
 layout: page
-title: About
+menu-title: About
-long-title: About Me
+title: About Me
 permalink: /about/
 ---